sunukkim98/ssu-dmlab.github.io/index.md

 ## About DSLAB @ JBNU
 <div style="hyphens: auto;">
-Welcome to Data Science Laboratory in the Department of Computer Science and Engineering at Jeonbuk National University.
-Our research interests lie in artificial intelligence (AI), data mining, and machine learning to find models, algorithms, and systems for data analysis.
-Specifically, we focus on the following research topics: deep learning & machine learning, recommendation system, graphs/tensors, and financial AI.
+Welcome to Data Science Laboratory in the Division of Computer Science and Engineering at Jeonbuk National University.
+Our research group is interested in data science with artificial intelligence and machine learning to develop effective and scalable algorithms for analyzing real-world data.
+We specifically study for understanding relationships between entities on graph data with interesting applications such as ranking, recommender system, and anomaly detection.
 </div>

 ## Announcement